bardia-p/carleton-mail-delivery-robot/README.md

 ## Running the Project
 For detailed instructions on how to run system please refer to Appendix D of the [Final Report](https://github.com/bardia-p/carleton-mail-delivery-robot/blob/master/documents/Final-Report_Autonomous-Mail-Delivery-Robot.pdf)

+## Using the Project
+1. Make sure the robots are all set up by following the "Setting up the Project" step.
+2. Make sure the program is running on the robot.
+3. Navigate to the [project website](https://cudelivery.azurewebsites.net/) and register the robot to the website (ONLY SUPER USERS CAN DO THIS ACTION.)
+4. Click on the "Register" button if you do not have an account on the website.
+5. Login to the website using your newly created account.
+6. At the home page click on the "Launch a Delivery" button.
+7. Once you have created your delivery, you can select it on the home page to track its status.

 ## Tools
 To help with the development of the project, the team has created a few tools that allow for quick tests.
 The tools are as follows: